6 Pakistan cricketers test positive for COVID-19 in NZ

 6 Pakistan cricketers test positive for COVID-19 in NZNew

 WELLINGTON, New Zealand (AP) — Six members of the Pakistan cricket squad in New Zealand have tested positive for COVID-19 and have been moved from managed isolation into quarantine.
-Two of the cases are deemed historical and four are new but all six players will move to the quarantine arm of their isolation facility.
-The Pakistan team’s exemption to train while in managed isolation will be withheld until an investigation has been completed.
-Authorities have not released the names of the players who tested positive.
+Two of the cases are described as ‘historical’ and four are new but all six players will move to the quarantine arm of their isolation facility.
+The Pakistan team’s exemption to practice while in managed isolation will be withheld until an investigation has been completed.
+Authorities have not released the names of the players involved.
+Pakistan is set to play New Zealand in a series of Twenty20 internationals starting December 18.